Leadecide/Leadecide.github.io/_articles/framework.md

 Shortly, we’ll take a closer look at how **designing**, **building**, and **empowering** for **understanding**, **sharing**, and **participation & inclusion** break down into specific skills and competencies below.

-## Open leadership is not…
+## What the "leadwise" principle is not…

 Let’s pause for a moment and clear up a few common misconceptions about open leadership before we look at the Open Leadership Framework.

-Open Leadership is not (Thompson, 2011):
+The "leadwise" principle is not:

 - A way to get free labor.
 - A way to avoid process or structure.
 - A way to hit your deadline faster.

-Instead, open leadership requires you to:
+Instead, "leadwise" principle requires you to:

 - Clearly communicate the goals of your project and the value of working on your project.
 - Create robust, transparent systems for content development, governance, and information-sharing.